5 Purposeful Groundcovers

 Good substitute for lawn

-Dymondia margaretae (silver carpet) is a perfect ground-covering substitute for conventional lawn, as it will soon form a rug that you can walk on.
-It is a very hardy and evergreen groundcover with curly silver-and-green variegated leaves and small, bright yellow daisy-like flowers in spring and summer, which are loved by pollinators.
+If you are looking for ground-covering substitute for conventional lawn, plant Dymondia margaretae (silver carpet).
+Once established, it will form a rug that you can walk on.
+It is a very hardy and evergreen groundcover with curly silver-and-green variegated leaves.
+Dymondia has small, bright yellow daisy-like flowers in spring and summer, which pollinators love.
 It is also a very popular choice for planting between paving blocks.
-This groundcover loves full sun, can tolerate brackish conditions and is perfect for coastal gardens too.
-It can be kept lush and happy if planted in composted, well-draining soil and watered regularly.

 Prostrate porkie

-Portulacaria afra prostrata is the cousin of the well-known carbon sponge, the spekboom or pork bush and one of the more popular groundcovers.
+Portulacaria afra prostrata is the cousin of the well-known carbon sponge, the spekboom or pork bush.
+It is one of the more popular groundcovers we have.
 This rounded groundcover produces long, arching, chocolate-brown stems covered with glossy, round succulent leaves that are edible.
 Although quite suitable to full sun, the plants have a lusher appearance when grown in light shade.
-It is a low-maintenance option to use in retaining wall blocks, as textured patches in the rock garden and in containers.
-If you love hanging baskets but dread the constant care needed for a conventional flowering basket, rather use the prostrate pork bush.
-It will also reward you with rosy pink flowers from October to January.
-With regular water and a frequent dose of water-soluble fertiliser, you can achieve fantastic balls of succulence in the air.

 Plant your own bedding groundcovers

-Helichrysum petiolare (liquorice plant) is a scrambling groundcover (0.5m x 1m) that is much loved for its lovely velvety silver foliage.
-It can be planted in the sunniest spots as the silver leaves reflect heat while their fine hairs help to prevent water loss.
-Midsummer heralds the arrival of masses of tiny yellow flowers surrounded by papery cream bracts on long stalks.
+Helichrysum petiolare (liquorice plant) is a scrambling groundcover that will grow to about 0.5m x 1m.
+It is much loved for its lovely velvety silver foliage.
+Plant it in the sunniest spot.
+This plant has silver leaves that reflect heat while their fine hairs help to prevent water loss.
+Masses of tiny yellow flowers show in midsummer.
 The honey-scented flowers are sweet to the nose and attract a lot of pollinating insects.
-Both leaves and flowers are used by campers as bedding material, as it apparently guarantees a peaceful night’s sleep.
+Campers often use both the leaves and flowers as bedding material, as it apparently guarantees a peaceful night’s sleep.
 The plant is also used medicinally and in certain cultural ritual practises.
-Garden uses are varied as the silver foliage goes well with grasses and between aloes, and can be teamed up with other valuable indigenous shrubs such as plumbagos.
-As it responds well to pruning (which should be done often), it can be trained inside formal topiary frames into varied shapes or used as a low hedge.
-Plant in full sun in well-draining composted soil and do not overwater.